itbdelaboprogramming/GPS-Tracking/MSD700_Follow_Me/msd700_ws/README.md

 1. Download all the code from the `msd700_ws` or just pull all the code from this repo.
 2. Go to the `msd700_ws` directory.
 For this case we go to `/home/itbdelabof3/allproject/GPS-Tracking/MSD700_Follow_Me/msd700_ws`
+3. If you already have a ROS workspace, just copy all the contents of `msd700_ws/src` into your Workspace `src` directory.
-3. Run `catkin_make` command in terminal.
+4. Run `catkin_make` command in terminal.

 ```bash
 catkin_make
 ```

-4. Source the setup file.
+5. Source the setup file.
 Check the output of `catkin_make` from previous step.
 See the *devel space*.

 ```bash
 Base path: /home/itbdelabof3/allproject/GPS-Tracking/MSD700_Follow_Me/msd700_ws